tatsuya19871219/SVGObjectsDecomposer/README.md

 Group and nested layer are treated as a single object, respectively.

+Try to load the containing [sample images](./samples/) for testing the tool.

 ## TODO

 - Improve UI (such as the progressbar in processing)